PySCeS/pysces-documentation/source/userguide_doc.rst

 * ``mod.showCC()`` displays the complete set of flux and concentration control coefficients.

-* Individual control coefficients are generated as either ``mod.ccSpecies_Rate`` for a concentration control coefficient, e.g.
+* Individual concentration-control coefficients are referenced as ``mod.ccSpecies_Rate``, e.g. ``mod.ccs1_R4``.
-  ``mod.ccs1_R4``.

-* Similarly, ``mod.ccJFlux_Rate`` is a flux control coefficient e.g.
+* Similarly, ``mod.ccJFlux_Rate`` is a flux-control coefficient, e.g.
   ``mod.ccJR1_R4``.

-As it is generally common practice to use scaled elasticities and control coefficients PySCeS calculated these by default.
+As it is generally common practice to use scaled elasticities and control coefficients, PySCeS calculated these by default.
-However, it is possible to generate unscaled elasticities and control coefficients by setting the attribute ``mod.__settings__['mode_mca_scaled'] = 0`` in which case the model attributes are attached as ``mod.uec`` and ``mod.ucc`` respectively.
+However, it is possible to calculate unscaled elasticities and control coefficients by setting the attribute ``mod.__settings__['mode_mca_scaled'] = 0``, in which case the model attributes are attached as ``mod.uec`` and ``mod.ucc`` respectively.

-As a prototype we also store the elasticities in an object, ``mod.cc.*`` this may become the default way of accessing control coefficient data in future releases but has not been stabilised yet.
+As a prototype we also store the control coefficients in an object, ``mod.cc.*``; this may become the default way of accessing control coefficient data in future releases but has not been fully stabilised yet.

 Response coefficients
 ~~~~~~~~~~~~~~~~~~~~~

-A new PySCeS feature is the ability to calculate the parameter response
+PySCeS can calculate the parameter response
 coefficients for a model with the ``mod.doMcaRC()`` method.
 Unlike the
-elasticities and control coefficients the response coefficients are made
+elasticities and control coefficients, the response coefficients are made
 available as a single attribute ``mod.rc``.
 This attribute is a data
 object, containing the response coefficients as attributes and has the
 following methods: